sidebase/nuxt-auth/README.md

 </script>
 ```

-Note: `definePageMeta` can only be used inside the `pages/` directory!
+Note: `definePageMeta` can only be used inside the `pages/` directory.

 Nuxt now calls the `auth.ts` middleware on every visit to this page.

-##### Inline middlewares
+##### Inline middleware

 To define a named middleware, you need to use `definePageMeta` as described [in the nuxt docs](https://v3.nuxtjs.org/api/utils/define-page-meta/).
-Then you can just call `useSession` as in the other middlewares.
+Then you can just call `useSession` as in the other middleware.
 Here's an example that would protect just the page itself:
 ```vue
 <!-- file: ~/pages/protected.vue -->
 <template>